-- Project almost complete: Video demo of no-code set-up, deployment and working use digital KYC workflow and usage of KYC-verified credential
+- Project almost complete: Video demo of no-code set-up, deployment and working use of token-based credentials in ProofSpace.

 - Related: we hope to also see an increase in (i) collaborative Catalyst proposals that specifically utilize this capability in use cases that we may or may not be currently aware of, (ii) independent or collaborative Catalyst proposals where our own, or joint, R&D results in ways to deepen the related capabilities of the proposed solution.

 This proposal builds on an F7 proposal entitled “No-Code SSI SaaS for Mass Adoption” (see https://cardano.ideascale.com/c/idea/385204).
-The implementation of Atala PRISM credentials in ProofSpace SSI no-code platform will support the use of PRISM credentials in the SC workflows that result from this proposal.
+The implementation of Atala PRISM credentials in ProofSpace SSI no-code platform will support the use of PRISM token-based credential workflows.